 2. Obligation of regulated entities to establish arrangements to monitor compliance

-The Retail Law requires regulated entities to establish policies, systems and procedures to enable it to efficiently and effectively monitor its compliance.
-The policies, systems and procedures must be established and observed in accordance with this clause.
+The Retail Law requires regulated entities to establish and observe policies, systems and procedures in accordance with these Guidelines.

+These policies, systems and procedures must enable a regulated entity to efficiently and effectively monitor and report accurately on its compliance and in the manner and form required by these Guidelines.

 3. Obligation to submit information and data on compliance to the AER